DanielTakeshi/deep_learning_practice/bedmake_ssl/tentative_results.md

 (Will change this doc when needed)

-I get this with default settings for the commit directly after
+I get this with default settings for commit 1d4340ade98d315c6c7655f8aaca90ea1a6c2466 running `python ryan_data.py`.
-749b86a739b2f4d91a9fed48d2220a0ef3672df3:

 The validation loss is decreasing.
 But we will have to investigate this deeply.